AccelByte/accelbyte-csharp-sdk/README.md

 ```
 The list of which endpoints that support it can be found in [here](docs/operations/)

+## FlightID
+Since 0.53, C# Extend SDK enable support for FlightID transmission during Http request.
+By default, new flight id will be generated when the sdk is loaded.
+There will be some case that this default value need to be updated with new value.
+-   To update default flight id globally, use following code:
+    ```csharp
+    AccelByteConfig.UpdateDefaultFlightId("<new flight id value>");
+    ```
+    This will update the default flight id, and will be used by newly created sdk object (won't affect existing sdk object created before this code get executed).

+-   To update flight id value in sdk object, use following code:
+    ```csharp
+    sdk.UpdateFlightId("<new flight id value>");
+    ```
+    This will update the flight id value stored inside the sdk object.
+Will be used for all operations executed by the sdk object.

+-   To update flight id value for specific operation, use `UpdateFlightId` method when building the operation object.
+    ```csharp
+    // Make a call to getMyProfileInfo endpoint UserProfilePrivateInfo? response = sdk.Basic.UserProfile.GetMyProfileInfoOp
+        .UpdateFlightId("<new flight id value>")
+        .Execute(sdk.Namespace);
+    ```

 ## Samples

 See common use cases [here](docs/common_use_cases.md).